 - Practice opening and closing big buttons or zippers.

 - Do finger painting or, if your child is already dexterous, paint with Q-tips.

-- Have your child help you when you bake and ask him to cut different shapes using cookie cutters on the extended dough.
+- Ask your child to help you when you bake, and ask him to cut different shapes using cookie cutters on the extended dough.